 I had been on the last train to stop at Strathbungo in May 1962 and thought that that was that; but in November 1966 another medical student and I were on the train from Clarkston to sit an exam at Gilmorehill.
 As we were passing Strathbungo the diesel railcar dropped its gearbox, ran over it and derailed very noisily.

 Not wishing to miss the exam and realising that the train was going nowhere we got off, jumped the wall and went across to Pollokshields West for a Circle train.
 As it came in we saw that a large group of the less agile passengers had got off and walked along the line towards Muirhouse and then south through the short tunnel to the station causing great consternation to the driver.
 We managed to sit the exam and all was well.

-After closure, the steps down to the platforms from the booking hall and the footbridge were removed, and the booking hall became a shop, Susie’s, the name it still retains to this day.
-It is likely the metalwork from the steps down to the platform were then used to extend the footbridge to Darnley Road for the first time.
+After closure, the steps down to the platforms from the booking hall and the footbridge were removed, and the booking hall became a shop, Susie’s.
+It is likely the metalwork from the footbridge steps down to the platform were then used to extend the footbridge to Darnley Road for the first time.
 There is more on the footbridge elsewhere.

 This scene taken from Pollokshields West Station across Darnley Road includes Strathbungo Station, the footbridge, 1-10 Moray Place and Salisbury Crescent.

 After the closure of Susie’s store in 2019, due to a combination of a hike in the lease and impending retirement, Network Rail announced with no consultation and litte warning that it was to demolish the building on 18-19 July 2020.
 A backlash from local resdients led them to postpone the demolition until consultation had taken place, but demolition went ahead in August 2022, primarily due to the needs of electrification of the line.

 Article updated 14 Aug 2022.